THE NOT SO HUMBLE OLIVE - It is said that olives have heart and the oil has soul.

 Romans cherished their famous LIQUID GOLD and used incredible amounts of it for cooking.
 However, they also used OLIVE OIL as fuel and it is said that they even used it to light the earliest OLYMPIC TORCH!

-4-5 kg of OLIVES are needed to produce 1 liter of oil.
-Each mature tree produces 15-20 kilos of olives, or 4-5 liters of oil.
+4-5 kg of OLIVES are needed to produce 1 litre of oil.
+Each mature tree produces 15-20 kilos of olives, or 4-5 litres of oil.
 There are over 750 million olive trees cultivated worldwide.
 Spain is, not surprisingly, the LARGEST PRODUCER of olive oil (approx. 40 per cent), with Italy coming in second (25 per cent).
 Andalusia is the largest olive oil growing area on earth.

 SPANISH OLIVE OIL is often exported to other countries (eg Italy) for its bottling and packaging, hence the true origin of the oil is often unclear.

 This exporting of ANDALUSIA'S OLIVE OIL to Italy has gone on for centuries – at the height of the Roman Empire, as much as four million gallons of oil were transported each year from Baetica (Andalucia) to Rome.

 Such was the scale of the trade that one of the Hills of Rome (Monte Testaccio) is actually the ancient world’s largest rubbish dump – a 150 foot-high mountain of discarded amphorae, the ceramic jars used for importing the oil.
 Each one of these 25 million jars had its own export data stamped on the inside of the pot - information which was designed to limit fraud, such as the merchant’s name, place of export, plus the weight of the jar and oil etc.